Zaitronics/esp32-cyd-stock-ticker/README.md

 A stock and cryptocurrency price tracker for the ESP32 Cheap Yellow Display (CYD / ESP32-2432S028).
 Displays live prices, percentage change, and portfolio value on the built-in 2.8" TFT touchscreen.
-Configured entirely via a browser — no code changes needed.
+Configured entirely via a browser, no code changes required.

 ![ESP32 CYD Stock Ticker running on device](docs/hero.jpg)